SharafDataScience/Classification_ML_Project-Recipe_Site_Traffic/Report.md

+## Introduction
+In the competitive digital food and recipe market, user engagement is critical for driving traffic and subscriptions.
+Understanding which recipes are likely to attract more visitors can help platforms optimize their content strategy.
+This analysis focuses on predicting whether a recipe will generate high traffic using various nutritional and categorical attributes.
+By leveraging machine learning, the goal is to identify the patterns and features associated with popular recipes to guide decision-making for homepage content, marketing focus, and user personalization strategies.

+The dataset includes information such as recipe category, calories, carbohydrates, sugar, protein, servings, and a traffic indicator.
+However, the raw data contains inconsistencies such as missing values, incorrect data types, and ambiguous labels that need to be addressed before any analysis.
+By systematically cleaning, exploring, modeling, and evaluating the dataset, we aim to build a reliable predictive model and generate actionable business insights.

 ## Data Validation
  - recipe: 947 unique values, no missing values, numeric (int64), matches the description.
 No    cleaning needed.
  - calories: 891 unique values, 52 missing values, numeric (float64).
 Cleaning missing values    is needed.